thexa4/stationeers-hostile-lisp-examples/Readme.md

 If you want to showcase your script feel free to create a pull request.

+To install a script, copy contents of the linked script and click the "Flash Clipboard" button.

 ## [Unpowered Airlock](unpowered-airlock.lisp)
 ![Unpowered Airlock Preview](unpowered-airlock.png)
 This implements an airlock that saves power by shutting down if nobody is nearby.